TandonDevOps/IndraABM/README.md

 Developing and Contributing
 ---------------------------
-To configure your system for development, first install Python 3 and git and then for Linux or MacOS systems run `make dev_env`.
+To configure your system for development, first install Python 3 and git and then for Linux, MacOS, or Windows systems run `make dev_env`.
-For Windows, you will need to run something like Windows Subsystem for Linux.
+However, for Windows, you will also have to install GnuWin or some other service to run the `make` commands
 This will set up your login and install some dependencies using `pip`.
 Follow the outputted instructions for setting your environment variables.